Fracture Modeling and Containment

 This course is aimed for geoscience and engineering personnel involved with the mapping of fracturing operations using microseismic, in the planning, execution, and interpretation of microseismic data to image hydraulic fracturing.

-Basic knowledge of well completions and well intervention opertations.
+Skills in fracturing design and operations, sound knowledge of Geomechanics and well completions and well intervention opertations.